 How to Keep Up the Productivity (and Income) Following AEP

-According to a recent survey by the Kaiser Family Foundation, 34 percent of Medicare beneficiaries are enrolled in Medicare Advantage plans.
-Phrased another way, 66 percent of Medicare customers—some 40 million people—could benefit from obtaining supplemental Medicare coverage.
+According to a recent survey by the Kaiser Family Foundation, In 2020, more than 24 million Medicare beneficiaries are enrolled in a Medicare Advantage plan.
+Phrased another way, some 38 million people—could benefit from obtaining supplemental Medicare coverage.

 Convincing clients that they need Medicare supplements isn’t as hard as it might sound.
 If your cross selling skills could use some polishing up, check out these seven tips to improve your cross-selling skills.